 Hello!
-I’m Megan Faver Hartline, Associate Director of Community Learning at Trinity College.
+I’m Megan Faver Hartline, Director of Community Learning at Trinity College.
 I recently completed my PhD in rhetoric and composition at the University of Louisville.
 My research interests lie primarily in community engagement, and I have been involved in several community initiatives including collaborations with the Parklands of Floyds Fork, the Louisville Council on Developmental Disabilities, and Jefferson County Public Schools.
 Across my scholarly work, I integrate research, teaching, and service to create and make visible institutional structures that connect the university and its surrounding community.

 In my research, I examine how universities can make community engagement more than just a buzzword by crafting institutional structures that support engaged projects materially and ideologically.
 Extending recent scholarship in rhetoric and composition that interrogates notions of sustainable infrastructure for community engagement projects, my dissertation explored how policies shape the way faculty and graduate students develop engaged projects at institutions in the process of building stronger structures for this type of work.
 Through an institutional ethnography of University of Louisville that combines rhetorical analysis of university policies and stakeholder interviews, I have found that widespread recommendations from engaged scholars and university administrators have created necessary but insufficient infrastructure to truly support community projects, and I suggest ways to deepen such superficial structures.
 Across my research, I argue that making institutional structures more visible will ease their navigability for emerging scholars interested in pursuing engaged teaching and research and help established scholars pinpoint institutional changes that can be made to better support community engagement.